About the Department

 EALCS offers three undergraduate majors, Asian Studies, Chinese Studies and Japanese Studies.
 Our 5-year B.A./M.A. program attracts our most accomplished undergraduate majors and fast-tracks them to an M.A. degree.
 Our M.A. program provides for an Academic Track (Track I) and a Professional Track (Track II).
 The Ph.D. program is characterized by five different areas of strengths.

-The Chinese and Japanese Studies undergraduate majors provide extensive language training paired with interdisciplinary coursework in literature, theater, and linguistics, anthropology and sociology, as well as history and religion.
+The Chinese and Japanese Studies undergraduate majors provide extensive language training paired with interdisciplinary coursework in literature, theater, anthropology, sociology, as well as history and religion.
 The major in Chinese begins with Modern Standard Mandarin and moves on to Classical Chinese, the shared language of East Asian elites from early times into the twentieth century.
 The major in Japanese builds on the study of the standard language of the Tokyo area and encourages an acquaintance with Classical Japanese and Classical Chinese.
 Beyond language training, both of these majors focus on the study of cultures within a broad social and historical context.
 The Chinese and Japanese majors provide preparation for further academic work in East Asian Studies or for careers in a wide variety of professions.
 Recent majors have added professional degrees (in law, international management, journalism, or diplomacy, among others) to their undergraduate training in Chinese or Japanese.

 The Asian Studies major is an interdepartmental program administered by the Department of East Asian Languages & Cultural Studies.
 The disciplines that contribute most to Asian Studies at UCSB are anthropology, art history, comparative literature, history, religious studies, and global studies.
 In conjunction with Asian Studies courses, UCSB offers language courses in Chinese (Mandarin and Classical), Japanese (modern and classical), Korean, and Tibetan.